by Tom Allen

 Pitfall #3: Outdated or Incomplete Process

 M&A deal making may be tool for growth, but only to the degree that the freshest, most relevant and strategic opportunity set is under review.
-A McKinsey study suggests that companies employing high volume M&A campaigns are more likely to accelerate growth.
+A McKinsey study suggests that companies employing high-volume M&A campaigns are more likely to accelerate growth.
 This presupposes that a rich flow of target and prospects is continually open.
 Should this be the case, then it is critical that a systematic and repeatable process is followed for tasks, sharing and reporting on targets under consideration at various pipeline stages.
 Pipelines should be maintained/purged on a regular basis and reviewed on a stage by stage basis.
-The responsible party is functioning as a quality control leader - moving workflows on, capturing project updates and tracking progress in a central space where stakeholders can quickly see and understand the state or stage of pipeline opportunities.
+The responsible party is functioning as a quality control leader - moving workflows on, capturing project updates and tracking progress in a central space (such as M&A software) where stakeholders can quickly see and understand the state or stage of pipeline opportunities.

 Reflection Question: How effective is the current tracking tool/software at reporting on all deal prospects through each stage of pipeline, including: Prospect, Initial Study, and Initial Due Diligence?